 Shorter surveys are generally more beneficial than longer surveys.
 If a survey is shorter and it doesn’t take too long to answer the survey, it will generate more responses from the employees.

 You should test your survey before sending it out to your employees for several reasons; for example, to measure how long it takes to answer the survey or to get feedback if the questions are relevant or should be changed.
 It’s also good to test the survey to identify possible problems or find mistakes before you distribute it.

 Let’s consider the example of an employee satisfaction survey.
 If it’s a survey for the sales department, customise the questions for that department.
 How do employees feel about their workload?
 Do they feel like they can reach the company’s set sales goals?
 Secondly, a mix of open text questions and scale questions is appropriate to get as broad answers as possible, with a few follow-up questions in the end.
 Again, keep the survey short and concise.

 4. Create a timeline for your Employee Experience survey

 Time doesn’t stand still in a company – employees come and go, new policies are added, and company culture develops.
 This is why you should have a long-term plan before doing an EX survey.
 Create a timeline and depending on your resources, conduct the surveys at least every half-year or even every quarter to get more frequent answers from the employees.

 Create a timeline:

-- When an action plan should be defined based on the results
+- 4. when an action plan should be defined based on the results

 Consider also the audience for the survey – for example, younger employees tend to be more used to getting feedback, so they may be open to more frequent surveys, says Alexandra.